 With nearly 20 years of experience, particularly in the railroad industry, Tracey is an effective litigator, successfully defending claims for clients facing employment disputes at the federal, state and administrative levels.

-Tracey also regularly counsels clients on all aspects of the employment relationship, employment policies, wage and hour issues and helps guide clients through workplace matters to minimize the threat of litigation.
+Tracey also regularly counsels clients on all aspects of the employment relationship, employment policies, workplace investigations, wage and hour issues and helps guide clients through workplace matters to minimize the threat of litigation.

 Clients look to Tracey for counsel and litigation defense on a wide variety of employment matters affecting railroads and other transportation-related entities, oil & gas, manufacturing and retail entities.
 Her litigation defense and counseling experience includes:

 - Retaliation claims pursued under a broad spectrum of federal, state and local statutes including Title VII, ADA, ADEA, FMLA and a particular focus and experience on defending retaliation claims pursued in the railroad industry under the Federal Railroad Safety Act (FRSA)

 - Discrimination, harassment, hostile work environment, failure to reasonably accommodate, and wrongful discharge claims